benmeyer1979/nbt/README.md

 |run|BIDS run|
 |task|BIDS task name|

-Example files can be found in XXX and XXX.
+For example template files see XXX and XXX.

 3. Run nbt_define.py to generate the dataset structure for the entire set of raw DICOM files.